 How To Use Rosemary Oil on Your Hair

-So, you've dug around the research and decided that rosemary oil is just the thing that your hair and hair follicles need.
-What now?
+So, you've dug around the research and decided you still want to give rosemary oil a try, you might be wondering how to use it .
 Well, it's time to get your DIY on and craft yourself a helpful hair concoction.

 There are a few different ways to use rosemary oil on your hair, so it's just a case of finding out what works best for you.